 About 50% of cats with acute kidney failure won’t survive, and a further 25% will have permanent kidney damage.

 Chronic Kidney Failure (CRF)

 Oftentimes, this concern has no symptoms.
 Cats do not start to struggle with daily life until kidney performance drops below 25%.
-At this stage, your cat’s stomach is likely to gurgle and possibly swell.
-The kidneys are incapable to aiding digestion to maximum efficiency.
+At this stage, your cat’s stomach is likely to gurgle and swell.
+The kidneys are incapable of performing digestion to maximum efficiency.

 While CRF will eventually be fatal, your cat’s life can be extended.
 Ensure that your cat is prescribed appropriate medication and attends regular health examinations.